zendesk/sunshine-conversations-zendesk-connect/README.md

 # Deploying to Lambda with Serverless
 ## Pre-Requisites
-* Serverless (& Python-requirement package): `npm install -g serverless serverless-python-requirements`
+1. Serverless (& Python-requirement package): `npm install -g serverless serverless-python-requirements`
-* Authorised/configured AWS IAM user (e.g.:)
+2. Authorised/configured AWS IAM user (e.g.:)
     * keyId/secret under [serverless] in ~/.aws/credentials, or
     * `serverless config credentials --provider aws --key xxxxxxxxxxx --secret xxxxxxxxxxx`
-* Python3 (+ pip)
+3. Python3 (+ pip)
-* Zendesk Connect Account
+4. Zendesk Connect account
-* Smooch Account & App, with:
+5. Smooch account & app, with:
     * Active WA ApiClient, and
     * Notification API access
+6. Optional components
+    * Zendesk Support account
+    * Zendesk Integration on Smooch app
 ## Push environment variables to AWS (SSM)
 Use the command `aws ssm put-parameter --name supermanToken --type String --value mySupermanToken`
 ### Required keys
 * appId
 * integrationId
 * smoochJWT

 NOTE: the JWT should be app-scoped
 ### Optional keys
 Incoming request authentication is not implemented, but an example would be to use 2 additional SSM keys:
 * connectAuthKey
 * connectAuthSecret

 NOTE: Serverless will raise a warning if keys are specified (serverless.yml) but not found in the AWS SSM/environment
 ## Clone smooch-zendesk-connect code
 Clone this project